lc-mar/lcmar-note-taker/README.md

 # lcmar-note-taker

 ## Description
-This application is essentially an online journal to keep track of notes and thoughts.
+This application is an online journal to keep track of notes, save notes, and delete notes.
 You can add multiple notes and save them

 ## User Story